 LABEL DESCRIPTION WiFi Scheduling Select Enable to activate the WiFi scheduling feature.
 Select Disable to turn it off.
+Then select to Allow or Block access to the Internet.
 SELECT ALL Click SELECT ALL or click gray blocks to specify days and times to turn the WiFi on or off.
 If you click SELECT ALL you can not select any specific days and times.
 DESELECT ALL Click DESELECT ALL to remove all the WiFi scheduling.
-APPLY Click APPLY to save your changes back to the NBG6818.
-CANCEL Click CANCEL to reload the previous configuration for this screen.